Jonathan Nichols

 -

-Gunshot wound to the chest: Self-inflicted gunshot wounds to the chest, while not unheard of, are statistically less common than other methods in firearm suicides.
-The location of the wound, combined with the unusual firearm position, drew attention.
+Gunshot wound to the chest.
+Self-inflicted gunshot wounds to the chest, while possible, are statistically far less common than other firearm suicide methods.
+The location of the wound, combined with the firearm's position, prompted investigators to treat the scene as a potential homicide.

 -